villeh987/questionnaire-game-platform/README.md

 Running: Install with npm install, run with npm start and navigate to localhost:3000, if the port is available for local testing.

-TODO: check in the end that those instructions are valid

 ## Management view

 In management view, users with teacher or admin rights may perform CRUD operations